CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/seedu/inbx0/storage/Storage.java)

 The `Storage` component,
-* can save `UserPref` objects in json format and read it back.
+* can save `UserPref` objects in a json format and read it back.
-* can save the Task List data in xml format and read it back.
+* can save the Task List data in an xml format and read it back.

 ### Common classes